Solar Earth Inc.

 Self-Generation Incentive Program (SGIP): Small Residential Storage

-Value of the incentive: $0.15 per watt-hour (Wh) of battery storage
+Value of the incentive: $0.15 per watt-hour (WH) of battery storage

 How often: One-time use